cdent/etcd-compute/README.md

 it is started (with the same uuid), reserved will be cleared.

 Once `compute.py` is running, we can try to schedule a workload.
-`schedule.py` can run from any host that has network access to the placement and etcd servers.
+`eschedule` can run from any host that has network access to the placement and etcd servers.
 Modify `schedule.yaml` as required.

 ```
-python schedule.py 'resources=VCPU:1,DISK_GB:1,MEMORY_MB:256'
+eschedule 'resources=VCPU:1,DISK_GB:1,MEMORY_MB:256'
 ```

-The output will look something like this in `schedule.py`:
+The output will look something like this from `eschedule`:

 ```
 NOTIFIED TARGET, b8756be5-a30d-4311-920c-0ad996367a8e, \